North Carolina Department of Administration

-The North Carolina Department of Administration was established in 1957 and authorized by North Carolina General Statute 143B, Article 9, Paragraph 143B-366.
+The North Carolina Department of Administration (NCDOA) was established in 1957 and authorized by North Carolina General Statute 143B, Article 9, Paragraph 143B-366.
 The department provides business management to the North Carolina government.
 NCDOA is one of the ten cabinet level agencies.
 It oversees government operations including facilities construction, purchasing goods, contracting for services, and managing property.

 History

 In early 1957, a Commission on the Reorganization of State Government recommended to the North Carolina General Assembly that various state agencies concerned with personnel and research management in the state's bureaucracy be combined to form a Department of Administration to allow for streamlined and stronger executive control over these functions.
 Later that year, the General Assembly created the Department of Administration by consolidating the State Budget Bureau and the Division of Purchase and Contract.
 The two agencies were transferred to the new department in their entirety and made divisions of it, though allowance was made for the department to create additional divisions.
 The General Assembly also created new responsibilities for the department to administer, including the management of most state real estate and office space, the study of other state agencies' executive structure, the training of other state agencies on the development of capital improvement plans, and the study of broad topics of economic importance to the state.
 The new agency was placed under the control of a director appointed by and responsible to the governor.

 Owing to its roles in planning and planning matters, the Department of Administration developed information and computing operations in its early years.
 In 1971, the General Assembly passed the Executive Organization Act which classified the department as one of 19 principle departments of state government and classified its leader as a secretary.
 In 1979, the Budget Bureau was removed the agency's purview and incorporated directly into the office of the governor.